pimsmath/m2pi.ca/content/home/announcement.md

   interested in participating, either as a [mentor](#employers) or a [student](#students), please [contact us](/#contact) or join the [M2PI Mailing List](http://eepurl.com/hF9Wnf) for the latest information.
-Student applications are expected to open at the end of February.
+Student applications are expected to open in March.
 ---